 Figure 3.
 Past, present and future changes of the Antarctic Ice Sheet. (a) Simulated Antarctic ice sheet retreat during a generic warm interglacial of the Pliocene (magenta line) and during the Last great Interglacial (~130 ka, blue line, LIG) accounting for MICI91.
 White spots indicate all existing deep marine sediment drilling sites (Deep Sea Drilling Project, Ocean Drilling Program, International Ocean Discovery Program) around Antarctica and yellow squares correspond to the sites showing geological evidence for grounding-line retreat during the Pliocene and Pleistocene epochs261. (b) Antarctic ice thickness changes from 2003-201939.
 Grounded ice thickness change is shown with semi-transparent colouring to emphasise rates of ice shelf-thinning.
 The locations of observed ice-shelf collapse events during the satellite era are also shown. (c) ISMIP6 ensemble member-derived volume changes above floatation in mm SLE in 2100 for emission scenario RCP8.5138.
-Changes are calculated relative to 2015 and using 362.5 Gt as a conversion factor, and positive values indicate a contribution to global mean sea-level rise.
+Changes are calculated relative to 2015 and using 362.5 Gt = 1 mm sea-level rise as a standard conversion factor (e.g. ref.
+77), and positive values indicate a contribution to global mean sea-level rise.
 Numbers are shown for each drainage basin23 and show the median (black), the min (blue) and the max (orange) from the ensemble.
-Overall, the ensemble indicates a maximum Antarctic contribution up to ~31 cm GMSR by 2100, in line with IPCC AR6 projections2.
-For all panels, the black line corresponds to the present-day grounding line and coastline from BedMachine Antarctic v3233.
+Overall, the ensemble indicates a maximum Antarctic contribution up to ~32 cm GMSR by 2100, in line with IPCC AR6 projections2.
+For panels (a) and (c), the black line corresponds to the present-day grounding line and coastline from BedMachine Antarctic v3233.
 Bathymetry is from IBCSO v2262.
 Knowledge of the AIS’s past and ongoing behaviour is essential for accurately constraining projections of its future evolution.